-I am Michael Ehline, lead counsel for Ehline Law Firm.
-I predict car accident speeding deaths will increase through 2021, and here's why.
+I am Michael Ehline, lead counsel for Ehline Law Firm’s reckless driving attorneys.
+I predict car accident speeding deaths will increase through 2021, and here’s why.
+In a nutshell, it’s called the “The COVID-19 Effect.”
 In 2020, Los Angeles car accident attorneys saw phone calls and website contact form visits for motor vehicle fender benders down, correlating with less peak hour vehicle and traffic congestion.
 Because of COVID-19, the number of vehicle miles driven in 2020 decreased by 13.2% compared to 2019.
 (Source)

-The entire state's negligence law profession has remained stagnant for most law firms and solo legal practitioners [Citation needed].
+The entire state’s negligence law profession has remained stagnant for most law firms and solo legal practitioners [Citation needed].
 California injury lawyers are signing a few car accidents (Months of pandemic teleworking have left some missing their commutes), except for some notorious wrongful death attorneys.
 Remarkably, since COVID-19, consumers here saw fatal auto collisions way up.
-Whether traffic collisions will keep going down with deaths rising depends upon the following factors?
+Whether traffic collisions will keep going down with deaths rising depends upon the following factors we discuss below.

 For example, according to Curbed, New.
 York City drivers saw a significant drop in travel and 93% fewer collisions in April 2020 than January 2020.
 NY saw June traffic volume back around 70 to 80% of normal.
 We also saw the number of traffic death for NYC fall 2% in 2020.
 It was an admirable stat, all things considered.
 Then we saw something weird happen during the first two quarters of 2020.
 Some agency experts reported the fatality rate seemed to fall nationwide – by about 2%.